Watchfulio/watchful-py/README.md

 # Watchful Python Package for Interacting with Watchful Environment

 ## Overview
-This project serves to publish the Watchful Python Package, so that manual distribution can be discontinued and users can install it into their Python environment in their machines over the internet from PyPI.
+The Watchful Python Package allows installation of the Watchful Python SDK over the internet from PyPI.
 This also helps in the automation of Watchful Python features when used with the product.

 The current features include the following and their corresponding user guides:
 - Watchful API and [notebook](https://github.com/Watchfulio/watchful-py/blob/main/examples/api_intro.ipynb)